kutinden/buyingacar/README.md

 After you have new offers that either match what best OTD is or are better than original ones, look at MSRP discount (or, as alternative, the difference between sale price and the invoice price you found in step 3) for each offer.
 They will be different - the better ones have MSRP discount higher or difference from invoice lower (MSRP should be the same if the car is the same in all dealerships).

-Find the offer with the best MSRP discount and send it to other dealerships asking if they can match MSRP discount - this may futher reduce the price as other dealerships will see that their competitors are moving less from the invoice price then they do and will try to match that
+Find the offer with the best MSRP discount and send it to other dealerships asking if they can match MSRP discount - this may further reduce the price as other dealerships will see that their competitors are moving less from the invoice price then they do and will try to match that

 > Hello Bonnie,
 >